Akil Baddoo Player Props: Tigers vs. Phillies

-After hitting .200 with a double, a home run, six walks and five RBI in his past 10 games, Akil Baddoo and the Detroit Tigers take on the Philadelphia Phillies (who will hand the ball to Taijuan Walker) at 6:40 PM ET on Tuesday.
+On Wednesday, Akil Baddoo (.290 slugging percentage in past 10 games, with no homers) and the Detroit Tigers play the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 6:05 PM ET.

-In his last game he had a hitless performance (0-for-3) against the Phillies.
+In his previous game he had a hitless performance (0-for-4) against the Phillies.

 Akil Baddoo Game Info & Props vs. the Phillies